Durvalumab: Medical uses

 In March 2025, the FDA approved durvalumab with gemcitabine and cisplatin as neoadjuvant treatment, followed by single agent durvalumab as adjuvant treatment following radical cystectomy, for adults with muscle invasive bladder cancer.
 The efficacy was evaluated in NIAGARA (NCT03732677), a randomized, open-label, multicenter, phase III trial enrolling 1,063 participants who were candidates for radical cystectomy and had not received prior systemic therapy for bladder cancer.
 Participants were randomized (1:1) to receive neoadjuvant durvalumab with chemotherapy followed by adjuvant durvalumab after surgery or neoadjuvant chemotherapy followed by surgery alone.

+In November 2025, the US FDA approved durvalumab with fluorouracil, leucovorin, oxaliplatin, and docetaxel (FLOT chemotherapy) as neoadjuvant and adjuvant treatment, followed by single agent durvalumab, for adults with resectable gastric or gastroesophageal junction adenocarcinoma.

+In May 2026, the US FDA approved durvalumab in combination with Bacillus Calmette-Guerin (BCG) for the treatment of adults with BCG-naïve, high-risk non-muscle invasive bladder cancer.
+Efficacy was evaluated in the POTOMAC study (NCT03528694), a randomized, open-label, multicenter trial that enrolled 1,018 participants with high-risk non-muscle invasive bladder cancer following transurethral resection of bladder tumor.
+High-risk non-muscle invasive bladder cancer was defined as having one of the following: T1 tumor, Grade 3/high-grade tumor, carcinoma in situ (CIS), or multiple, recurrent, and large tumors.
+Participants were randomized (1:1:1) to receive either durvalumab every four weeks for 13 cycles plus BCG induction and maintenance, BCG induction and maintenance, or an additional investigational combination regimen.

 History

 Clinical trials

 Immunotherapy: mechanism of action for Durvalumab, Pembrolizumab, Ipilimumab, Atezolizumab.

 A phase Ib clinical trial of durvalumab and tremelimumab showed some activity in non-small cell lung cancer (NSCLC) Phase I data in advanced metastatic urothelial bladder (Study 1108) has led to FDA breakthrough therapy designation.
 Early results of a phase I trial combining durvalumab and gefitinib in participants with lung cancer "showed promise".
-A phase I clinical trial is currently underway using durvalumab with a TLR 7/8 agonist (MEDI 9197) for solid tumors.
-A phase 1b/2a trial is underway combining durvalumab with an HPV DNA vaccine (MEDI 0457) in participants with HPV-associated recurrent/metastatic head and neck cancer.
+A phase I clinical trial was conducted using durvalumab with a TLR 7/8 agonist (MEDI 9197) for solid tumors.
+A phase 1b/2a trial was conducted combining durvalumab with an HPV DNA vaccine (MEDI 0457) in participants with HPV-associated recurrent/metastatic head and neck cancer.